 - Enable the blending of media literacy concepts with common core standards and core curricula while establishing and reinforcing essential digital skills

 - Envision core operational skills necessary for media production types desired by classroom teachers

 - Scaffold the most transferrable digital literacy skills to allow kids to work towards independence and adaptability to new tools as they emerge

 - Minimize cumulative instructional time spent introducing operational skills, freeing up teachers to focus on facilitating thoughtful, effective academic productions

 - Maximize teachable moments around media literacy concepts

 The Origins of this Planner

 I showed his prototype (with his permission!) to Nicole Nelson, the Assistant Principal at Brooklyn School of Inquiry (BSI).
-BSI had recently hired a Media Literacy cluster teacher, Michael Novick, and were ready to formalize a scope and sequence for digital skill acquisition that would allow their classroom teachers, like at PS 9, to dream up project-based units with awareness of the production skills their students possess.
+BSI had recently hired a Media Literacy cluster teacher, Michael Novick, and was ready to formalize a scope and sequence for digital skill acquisition that would allow their classroom teachers, like at PS 9, to dream up project-based units with awareness of the production skills their students possess.

 At BSI, we added the “YEARLONG FEATURE” column, to establish a clear progression of digital skills and media literacy concepts, while also allowing for teachers to be creative within the calendar throughout the year.

-Both schools are works in progress, and are doing exciting work as they go.
+Both schools are works in progress and are doing exciting work as they go.